Skip to contents

 caption explaining the reference lines

-This preserves the true ratio-based differences on the visual plot, but the values on the guide do not correspond simply to ratio differences (and are not symmetric, see plot).
+This preserves the true ratio-based differences on the visual plot, but the values on the guide (round number percents) do not correspond simply to ratio differences (and are not symmetric, see plot).

 centiNels